 Generally speaking, according to the principle that the long side is greater than the width, the amount of steel used in the rigid frame can be reduced, and the support between the columns can be reduced, thereby reducing the amount of metal used in the support system.

-When arranging column spacing, if unequal column spacing is required, try to arrange the end span column spacing to be smaller than the center span.
-It is because the wind load at the end span is larger than the center span.
-Besides, when using continuous purlin design, The deflection of the end span and the mid-span bend are always more significant than other spans.
+When arranging column spacing, if unequal column spacing is required, try to arrange the end-span column spacing to be smaller than the center span.
+The wind load at the end span is larger than the center.
+Besides, when using a continuous purlin design, The deflection of the end span and the mid-span bend is always more significant than other spans.
 Using smaller end spans can make roof purlin design more convenient and economical.

 Example 1: Building length = 70m

 Economical column distance is available: 1 @ 7 + 7 @ 8 + 1 @ 7 or 1 @ 8 + 6 @ 9 + 1 @ 8

 Example 2: Building length = 130m, with a 10-ton crane